opmap/opmap.github.io/menu/filtering_clustering.md

 <p align="center">
   <img src="images/initial_graph.svg">
 </p>
 As can be seen, the layout and the clustering algorithm are compatible, which is vital in order for the countries to be mostly connected.
 The vertex radii in this drawing are proportional to the vertex weight.
-The labels show the intially selected option on the survey.
+The labels show the initially selected option on the survey.
 Vegans and vegetarians each form their own clusters.
 The majority of participants selected “restriced meat consumption”.
 These, as well as the “omnivore”-opinions where subdivided into two clusters by the algorithm.
 We performed a semantic analysis of these clusters by hand, by investigating which statements where most frequently rejected and which statements where most frequently accepted.
-The results are described [here]({{ site.github.url }}/menu/veggie-debate.html)
+The results are described [here]({{ site.github.url }}/menu/veggie-debate.html).

 ## Next Step